 Early in the environmental process the Environmental Impact Analyst will determine whether a T&E species, proposed species, or designated or proposed critical habitat may be present in the project "action area" (i.e., all areas directly or indirectly affected by the action as defined by 50 CFR 402.02).
-The Environmental coordination with NMFS is recommended to determine if MMPA authorization is needed.
+The Environmental Impact Analyst will also determine whether any marine mammals may be present in the action area.